 Los Glaciares National Park

 Surrounded by multi-colored mountains, red-rock canyons, and sprawling deserts, the regional capital city of Salta in the northern Salta province is rarely on foreign tourists’ radar, but that’s their loss.
-Here, you’ll find some of the most picturesque historic architecture anywhere in Argentina, easily found around the city center in Neo-classical and colonial-style gems like the Catedral de Salta and Iglesia San Francisco.
+Here, you’ll find some of Argentina’s most picturesque historic architecture, easily seen around the city center in Neo-classical and colonial-style gems like the Catedral de Salta and Iglesia San Francisco.

 Home to several excellent museums, another popular attraction in town is San Bernardo Hill, whose cable car and hilltop park provide unbeatable city views.
 But part of Salta’s charm also lies out of town, where visitors can taste local Torrontes wine at vineyards near the wine town of Cafayate, visit the Salinas Grandes salt flats, and hike the Quebrada de Humahuaca mountain valley.